-The 8-12 year old crowd can be a complex crowd to entertain during a long break at home.
-How do we keep them from excessive screen time?
-How do we help them from active, playing, learning and away from the dreaded board word?
+How do we help them from active, playing, learning and away from the dreaded bored word?
 With activities for kids that are genius.

 And trust me, these activities are brilliant.

 RELATED: Looking for great multi-age activities?
-This list has awesome options for siblings.
+Try this list of “boredom busters” for ages 2 to 12.

-This list is so different from other lists on the Internet – it’s engaging, it’s creative, it’s actually doable for kids independent of parent help.
+This list is engaging, creative, and actually doable for kids independent of parent help.

 RELATED: Journal writing is a great activity for big kids – check out this list of journal entry prompts.

-I enlisted the help of three of my closest friends – all teachers who have taught grades 4th to 6th for years.
+To create this list, I enlisted the help of three teachers who have taught grades 4th to 6th for almost 20 years.
 They know their stuff and they know this age group so well.

-RELATED: Looking for new books for kids 8-12 years old?
-Check out this awesome list!
+RELATED: Need some for new books for kids 8-12 years old?
+Check out this awesome list from a school librarian.